dapr/dotnet-sdk/examples/AspNetCore/SecretStoreConfigurationProviderSample/README.md

 To load secrets into configuration call the _AddDaprSecretStore_ extension method with the name of the Secret Store and a list of secrets descriptors or related metadata.

-## Using the Dapr Secret Store Configuration Provider ASP.NET Core sample
+## Using the Dapr Secret Store Configuration Provider ASP.NET Core example

 ### 1. Use Dapr to run the application